Basel205/smart_video_study_assistant/README.md

 * Summaries (full or timestamped)
 * Auto-generated quizzes (MCQs)
 * RAG-based Q\&A system
-* ⬇Downloadable output for all features
+* Downloadable output for all features

 ---